hteytan/styleguide/objcguide.md

 ### Category Names

-Category names should start with a 3 character prefix identifying the category as part of a project or open for general use.
+Category names should start with prefix identifying the category as part of a project or open for general use.

 The category name should incorporate the name of the class it's extending.
 For